About StampCollectingBlog.com

-I have collected stamps since the mid 1980’s – sometimes more, sometimes less passionately.
-Like most collectors I have started by collecting the world, but then specialized to my own country (Finland)… After few years I switched back to collecting worldwide stamps, as it is simply much more fun.
-These days I collect all countries and eras – from classics to recent issues.
-Also my wife’s a worldwide collector (but as she’s not that much into web and computers as I, all you get in this blog is me, me, me…
+I’m Keijo Kortelainen, the ‘ordinary stamp collector’ behind most of the stories here at Stamp Collecting Blog.
+I’m a 40+ years old family man ( proud father of 5 kids), small business owner (B2B services), Head of SEO, and above all, a stamp collector from Helsinki,Finland.
+I have collected stamps since the mid 1980’s – sometimes more sometimes less passionately.
+Like most collectors I started by collecting the world as a kid, but then specialized to my own country (Finland).
+After several specialty filled years I switched back to collecting worldwide stamps, as it was (and still is) simply much more fun.
+These days I collect all countries and eras – from classics to recent issues, and my collections spans over 100,000 face different stamps.

 Hi,